kblood/MCPFileSystem/LineEditOperationsExamples.md

 When generating JSON for file edits, always ensure that:

+1. Only use "Replace" operation type (Insert, Delete, and ReplaceSection are not supported)
-1. Newline characters are represented as `\n` within the `Text` field string value
+2. Newline characters are represented as `\n` within the `Text` field string value
-2. All special characters are properly escaped according to JSON string rules
+3. All special characters are properly escaped according to JSON string rules
-3. The entire `editsJson` parameter is a single well-formed JSON string
+4. The entire `editsJson` parameter is a single well-formed JSON string